 “Hey.
 I get to have my sword that way!” she said.
 A hungry glint sparkled in her eyes as she yanked her bundled up sword from my pack.

 “You’re weak and sheltered and clueless,” she said.
-“You’ve got a head full of books, but it’s as good as a head full of rocks because you don’t know people, or real life, or anything useful.
-You’d end up dead in a ditch inside an hour without someone holding your hand.”
+“You’ve got a head full of books, but it’s as good as a head full of rocks out here because you don’t know people, or real life, or anything useful.
+You’d end up dead in a ditch without someone holding your hand.”